k2view-academy/K2View-Academy/articles/99_Broadway/20_broadway_flow_linking_actors.md

 <p class="unchanged"><strong>Value</strong>, (default option).
 Sends the value of the parameter.</p>
 </li>
 <li class="unchanged">
 <p class="unchanged"><strong>Iterate</strong>, opens a loop on the transferred parameter.
 When set, the link line is displayed as a double-dashed line.
-Note that if an Array or Type is linked to an output with a single element of this type - for example, linking an array of string to a string output - the link is created automatically with an&nbsp;<strong>Iterate</strong>&nbsp;link type.</p>
+Note that if an array is linked to an output with a single element of the same type - for example, linking an array of string to a string output - the link is created automatically with an <strong>Iterate</strong> link type.</p>
 <p class="unchanged">[Click for more information about handling loops.]</p>
 </li>
 <li class="unchanged">